Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 1. Bring your story deeper down the eCommerce conversion funnel

-“Instead of spending the majority of your time and effort thinking around what we want to do higher up in the funnel, we should be thinking around, okay, what do we need to get across at PDP level from a story?
+“Instead of spending the majority of your time and effort thinking about what you want to do higher up in the funnel, you should be thinking:what do we need to get across at PDP level from a story?
 How do we tell the story deeper in the funnel?
-Because that’s clearly where customers are migrating to?”
+Because that’s clearly where customers are migrating to.”

 –Tom Parker, Site Optimization Manager, Marks and Spencer

 Brand stories are extremely important.
-A brand story differentiates your business in the eyes of consumers.
-It helps build loyalty and lifetime value—vital when considering the hefty expense of relying on paid and new traffic.
+They differentiate your business in the eyes of consumers and help build loyalty and lifetime value—vital when considering the hefty expense of relying on paid and new traffic.

 When visitors come to your eCommerce brand through the top of the funnel, you have ample opportunities to tell them your brand story, showcase your identity and progressively nurture the sort of relationship with them that will keep them coming back in future.